JakeJohnson21/ChartsCSS.org/src/components/data.md

 ## Add Data

 To add data to the chart you simply need to add new `<td>` tags.
-It can be and type of data - numbers, strings, HTML tags, images, media or whatever.
+It can be any type of data - numbers, strings, HTML tags, images, media or whatever.

 ```html{7,10,13,16,19}
 <table class="charts-css column">